ibm-rtvs/Examples/CustomFunctions/doc/index.md

 __Syntax__: FileExists( fileAsString )

 __Description__:
 Returns a boolean true if the file exists.
+This can be used directly in the Decision Action.

 __Example__:
 ```